aws-samples/karpenter-blueprints/blueprints/node-overlay/README.md

 When you apply a `priceAdjustment` to instance types via NodeOverlay, Karpenter adjusts its internal price calculations before making provisioning decisions:

-- **For On-Demand instances**: Karpenter uses the `lowest-price` allocation strategy by default.
-With NodeOverlay price adjustments, the perceived prices change, effectively creating a `prioritized` behavior where instances with lower adjusted prices are preferred.
+- **For On-Demand instances**: Karpenter uses the [`lowest-price` allocation strategy](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-allocation-strategy.html#ec2-fleet-allocation-use-cases) by default.
+With NodeOverlay price adjustments, the perceived prices change, effectively creating a [`prioritized` allocation strategy](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-allocation-strategy.html#ec2-fleet-allocation-use-cases) where instances with lower adjusted prices are preferred.

-- **For Spot instances**: Karpenter uses the `price-capacity-optimized` (PCO) allocation strategy.
-While price adjustments do influence the selection, capacity availability takes precedence—EC2 will prioritize pools with the highest capacity to reduce interruption risk, which may override your price preferences.
+- **For Spot instances**: When NodeOverlay price adjustments are applied, Karpenter switches from the default [`price-capacity-optimized`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-allocation-strategy.html#spot-fleet-price-capacity-optimized) allocation strategy to [`capacity-optimized-prioritized`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-allocation-strategy.html#spot-fleet-capacity-optimized-prioritized).
+The custom pricing from NodeOverlay is passed to the EC2 CreateFleet API as priorities.
+However, note that priorities in `capacity-optimized-prioritized` are relative (not weighted), so the difference between priority values matters less than their relative ordering.
+EC2 will still prioritize capacity availability to reduce interruption risk, which may override your price preferences in some cases.

 For this reason, we'll use On-Demand instances in this example to demonstrate deterministic behavior based on price adjustments.